Manual Focus Lenses Forum Index

 Someone must have inverted the front element by design.
 Every damned photo that I take looks like one from Hamilton calendars.

 I was about to throw the lens in the bin.
-Now I should perhaps try with some young aaa models and make a lot of money out of that (to buy me a Schneider large format system!)
+Now I should perhaps try with some young sexy models and make a lot of money out of that (to buy me a Schneider large format system!)
 Laughing

 I am so pleased to read your post.